phuselab/openFACS/README.md

 ## Acknowledgments

-We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Quadro P6000 GPU used for this research.
+We gratefully acknowledge the support of Stefano Palma for the the development of the graphical part and NVIDIA Corporation with the donation of the Quadro P6000 GPU used for this research.